 4. Smile or laugh, then play the “What if?” game.

-Often it’s our refusal to accept a situation, our continuing to resist it and therefore hold onto it, that keeps us stuck in a stressful state.
+Stress can persist because of our refusal to accept a situation.
+Our continuing to resist it and therefore hold onto it, that keeps us stuck in a stressful state.

-Letting go of a situation can be hard, so a little biohacking, by faking a smile or laugh to turn off the stress response (and boost mood enhancing neurotransmitters), can help make the first step to shifting stress and letting go.
+Letting go of a situation can be hard, so by faking a smile or laugh to turn off the stress response (and boost mood enhancing neurotransmitters), can help make the first step to shifting stress and letting go.

 Playing the ‘what if’ game can open up new perspectives to free you from the grips of stress: